-The Group as lessee
+The Group as Lessee

 Assets held under finance leases are recognized as assets of the Group at their fair value at the inception of the lease or, if lower, at the present value of the minimum lease payments.
-The corresponding liability to the lessor is included in the statement of financial position as a finance lease obligation.
+The corresponding liability to the lessor is included in the balance sheet as a finance lease obligation.
 Lease payments are apportioned between finance charges and reduction of the lease obligation so as to achieve a constant rate of interest on the remaining balance of the liability.

-Finance charges are charged directly to profit or loss, unless they are directly attributable to qualifying assets, in which case they are capitalized in accordance with the Group's general policy on borrowing costs.
+Finance charges are included in profit or loss in accordance with the Group's general policy on borrowing costs.
+Tangible assets acquired by financial leases are amortized based on the useful lives of the assets.